KupynOrest/head_detector/README.md

 ![banner](./images/banner.jpg)

 ## News
+- [2024/08/30] 🔥 Release Version 0.1.0.
+Added examples of Head Alignment and Saving Meshes as .obj
 - [2024/08/29] 🔥🔥 We release the dataset, training instructions and ONNX weights!!
 - [2024/08/09] 🔥 We release VGGHeads_L Checkpoint and [Mesh ControlNet](https://huggingface.co/okupyn/head-mesh-controlnet-xl)
 - [2024/07/26] 🔥 We release the initial version of the codebase, the paper, project webpage and an image demo!!